Table of Contents

 A medical history provides any history of known medical conditions that may induce insomnia.
 This is usually done with a general medical questionnaire that contains relevant indicators, such as any bothering pain, known malignancy or chronic disease that may cause discomfort, as well as the history of medication use such as theophylline and antidepressants that would alter the sleep pattern.

 A general psychiatric questionnaire exists to rule out any mental illnesses that may predispose one to insomnia.
 It includes:

 - Difficulty in paying attention

-- How the person relates with other people
+- How the person relates to other people

 - Divorced or separated

 - History of similar disease in the family.

 |Record sleep diary||Patient records the time when: